SU(2)-cyclic surgeries and the pillowcase: Relation to instanton L-spaces

 \begin{proof} We arrange for $r(K) > 0$ by replacing $K$ with its mirror as necessary, and then repeat the proof of Theorem~\ref{thm:smoothly-slice}: each $S^3_n(K)$ is an instanton L-space for integers $n \geq r(K)$, and so by the surgery exact triangle and induction, $S^3_1(K)$ must be as well.
 The 2-handle cobordisms from $S^3$ to $S^3_m(K)$ now have an embedded torus (rather than sphere) of self-intersection $m \geq 1$, and for $m \geq 2$ we can still apply \cite[Corollary~16.0.2]{mmr-book} to see that the cobordism maps on $I^\#$ vanish.

-The only change needed is in the case $m=1$, where we prove the vanishing of the cobordism map by using the adjunction inequality of \cite{km-gauge2} instead.
-This requires some attention, since \cite{km-gauge2} assumes the ambient manifold is closed with $b^+ \geq 3$.
-However, the same arguments as in \cite{km-gauge2} prove the vanishing of maps associated to cobordisms which contain smooth surfaces of odd genus $g$ and self-intersection $n \not\equiv 0 \pmod{4}$ with $\frac{n}{2}+2 < 2g-2$ (see \cite[Section~6(iii)]{km-gauge2}).
-We take five copies in general position of a torus $T$ with self-intersection 1 and replace a neighborhood of each of the ${5\choose 2}=10$ transverse intersection points with an annulus to get an embedded surface $\Sigma$ in the cobordism with $n=(5T)\cdot(5T)=25$ and with $\chi(\Sigma) = 5\chi(T^2) - 10(2) = -20$, hence genus $g=11$, and so the cobordism map on $I^\#$ is zero.
+The only change needed is in the case $m=1$, where we prove the vanishing of the cobordism map $I^\#(X)$ by using the adjunction inequality of \cite{km-gauge2} instead.
+This requires some attention, since \cite{km-gauge2} assumes the ambient manifold is closed with $b^+ \geq 3$, but in fact they only really need this to ensure that the Donaldson invariants are well-defined (which is not an issue for cobordism maps) and to handle the boundary case where $X$ contains an essential sphere of self-intersection zero.
+In our situation the same argument applies.
+Given a torus $T$ with self-intersection 1, Kronheimer and Mrowka explain in \cite[\S6 (ii)]{km-gauge2} how to blow up $X$ with exceptional divisor $E$ and then construct for all sufficiently large, even $d$ a surface $\Sigma_d \subset X\#\overline{\mathbb{CP}}^2$ homologous to $d[T]-[E]$ with odd genus and